PoProstuWitold/nest-next-boilerplate/README.md

+# nest-next-boilerplate
-# nest-next-boilerplate (WORK IN PROGRESS; PROJECT IS IN VERY EARLY PHASE)
+## (WORK IN PROGRESS; PROJECT IS IN VERY EARLY PHASE SO SOME FEATURES MAY NOT WORK AS INTENDED)

 NodeJS boilerplate for building fullstack applications built in TypeScript, TypeORM, NestJS and NextJS